adeleke123/Python_Backend/Module_2/Quiz.md

 + noWrong

 `Question 9 / 20`

 class Animal: does what?

 + `declare a class`
 + instantiate a class
 + call a class
-+ inherit a classWrong
++ inherit a class

 `Question 10 / 20`
 Which of the following does not correctly create an object instance?

-puppy = Dog("Jamie")
++ puppy = Dog("Jamie")
-dog = Dog("Jamie")
++ dog = Dog("Jamie")
-jamie = Dog()
++ jamie = Dog()
-pupper = new Dog("Jamie")Correct
++ `pupper = new Dog("Jamie")`

-Question 11 / 20
+`Question 11 / 20`

 Which of the following statements is not true about object-oriented programming?

-One of the benefits of object-oriented programming is that it can hide complexity A class contains functions as well as the data that is used by those functions Constructor methods are required to initialize an object and destructor methods are required to destroy the object when no longer requiredCorrect
++ One of the benefits of object-oriented programming is that it can hide complexity
++ A class contains functions as well as the data that is used by those functions
++ `Constructor methods are required to initialize an object and destructor methods are required to destroy the object when no longer required`
-A powerful feature of object-oriented programming is the ability to create a new class by extending an existing class.
++ A powerful feature of object-oriented programming is the ability to create a new class by extending an existing class.

-Question 12 / 20
+`Question 12 / 20`

 The ___ keyword defines a template indicating the data that will be in an object of the class and the functions that can be called on an object of the class.

-classCorrect
++ class
-object
++ object
-Class
++ Class
-instance
++ instance
 Question 13 / 20
 ____ is a single occurrence of an object created when the object is initialized.